 W. Shedrick Coleman

 W. Shedrick Coleman, AIA is Principal of SHEDDarchitecture and practices architecture, land planning, and interior design.
 He is registered in Georgia and Texas.
-Shedrick has served two terms as chairman of the Chatham County–Savannah Metropolitan Planning Commission (MPC) in Georgia and is in his 10th year of service to the community as a commissioner.
+Shedrick has served two terms as chairman of the Chatham County–Savannah Metropolitan Planning Commission (MPC) in Georgia and is in his 11th year of service to the community as a commissioner.
 The planning commission is the joint city-county planning agency responsible for comprehensive planning and zoning recommendations to the member governments and for historic and natural preservation, community, transportation, and land use planning.
-Shedrick is currently serving in his second term on the APA National Board of Directors and serves on the APA Foundation Board of Directors.
-Shedrick has chaired the APA Design Awards in 2015 & 2016 , APA Fellowship Committee, and the APA Planning Commissioners Committee.
+He is currently serving in his second term on the APA National Board of Directors and serves on the APA Foundation Board of Directors.
+Shedrick has chaired the APA Design Awards in 2015, 2016, and 2017 , the APA Fellowship Committee, and the APA Planning Commissioners Committee.
 Shedrick has been an active presenter at the National Planning Conference since 2011 in Boston.